-The iOS 12.1.2 update is a point release for the iPhone 7 and iPhone 7 Plus and it could have a noticeable impact on your device’s performance.
+The iOS 12.1.4 update is a small point release for the iPhone 7 and iPhone 7 Plus but Apple’s latest update could have a noticeable impact on your device’s performance.

-Apple’s new version of iOS 12 doesn’t come with new features.
-Instead, it delivers a short list of bug fixes.
-The update is performing well on our iPhone 7 models right now, but it’s not perfect.
+The newest version of iOS 12 doesn’t come with new features.
+Instead, it delivers a short list of important security updates.
+The iOS 12.1.4 update is performing well on our iPhone 7 models right now, but it’s far from perfect.

-Let’s start with our impressions of the iPhone 7 iOS 12.1.2 update and then take you through the other important things to know, right now, about the newest version of iOS 12.
+Let’s start with our impressions of the iPhone 7 iOS 12.1.4 update and then take you through the other important things to know, right now, about the latest version of iOS 12.

-We've been using iOS 12.1.2 for a short time and we haven't noticed any huge differences between iOS 12.1.1 and iOS 12.1.2 in terms of performance.
+We've been using iOS 12.1.4 for an extended period of time now and we haven't noticed any huge differences between it and iOS 12.1.3 in terms of performance.
 That's a good thing.

 We haven't noticed any significant slowdown when using the keyboard or when pulling up our Notifications or Control Center.

 Even little things, like transitioning from a phone call back to the home screen, are faster with iOS 12 on board.